fbpx

 • Both Armenia and Georgia are Christian countries, and it's important to note that the main attractions revolve around medieval monasteries and religious sites.

 • Choose the right time to book your Armenia and Georgia tour.
-Autumn and spring are ideal seasons, while summers can be hot, especially in July end and August with temperatures rising above 35°C.
+Autumn and spring are ideal seasons, while summers can be hot, especially at the end of July and in August, with temperatures rising above 35°C.

 Note: This tour can be extended to Azerbaijan.
-If you are seeking an Armenia, Georgia, and Azerbaijan tour, leave as an inquiry, and our travel experts will contact you.
+If you are seeking an Armenia, Georgia, and Azerbaijan tour, leave us an inquiry, and our travel experts will contact you.

 Day 1Arrival - Yerevan Old & New

 Welcome to one of the most ancient and lively cities in the world.
-To fully enjoy it, we will start the tour from Victory Park which provides a bird’s eye view over Yerevan crowned by Biblical Mount Ararat.
+Be at the lobby at 10:00 am for the start of the tour.
+We will start the tour from Victory Park which provides a bird’s eye view over Yerevan crowned by Biblical Mount Ararat.
 Then we will go forward to walk in Cascade Complex, a massive staircase that connects the upper and lower parts of the city and features an array of statues crafted by renowned artists.
 Lots of sidewalk cafes, restaurants, and beautiful artwork make this place a favorite spot for locals.
 Our next stop will be one of the world’s largest manuscript depositories, Matenadaran.
 We will continue the city walk to the State Opera House, Northern Avenue, and surrounding areas to explore the fascinating blend of architectural styles and historical ambiance In this way, our road will take us to the center of the capital, Republic Square – the heartbeat of Yerevan.
 Yes!
 While Republic Square holds significant information about Armenia and Yerevan, have you ever considered delving into the city’s ancient heart – the Kond Neighborhood?
 It’s a tranquil oasis, worlds apart from the bustling city center.
 A short walk in the Kond Hill neighborhood, characterized by its narrow streets and small houses frozen in time since the pre-Soviet era, will be the perfect end of the day.

 Included Activities: